CarlMurray/failte-pp2/README.md

 ### Google Maps API Key

-- Note: The API key in this repository is restricted and will not work outside of the repository.
+- Note: The API key in this repository is restricted and will not work outside of the original deployment.
 - You must sign up to Google Cloud Platform and generate your own API key.
 - Insert your API key on `line 37` of `app.js` and `game.js`
 - Follow instructions [here](https://developers.google.com/maps/documentation/javascript/get-api-key)

 ### EmailJS

-- Note: EmailJS is used for contact form functionality and will not work outside of the repository.
+- Note: EmailJS is used for contact form functionality and will not work outside of the original deployment.
-- You must sign up to EmailJS and generate your own credentials.
+- You must sign up to EmailJS, generate your own credentials and insert them into `contact.html`
 - Follow instructions [here](https://www.emailjs.com/docs/tutorial/overview/)

 ### Steps for deployment on AWS: